knightm400/startup/README.md

 * **Database** - The leaderboard will later be populated with actual player scores and names retrieved from my database.
 The user name displayed in gameplay.html will also be using database data.
 * **WebSocket** - This is generated from realtime data from my service.
 This is updated every time another user creates or ends a game.

+## CSS Deliverable
+For this deliverable, I properly styled the application into its final appearance.
+* **Header, footer, and main content body.**
+* **Navigation elements** - I formated the navigation bar so that it fits the theme nicely.
+I have links to my different pages with the current page highlighted in bright white.
+When you hover over a link, it will turn a light blue that fits the theme of the website.
+I also have a link to my GitHub repositor page at the top left of the page.
+* **Responsive to window resizing